HiFaraz/node-playbook/README.md

 ### Recommended solution
 Follow [Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript)

-## Version numbering
-### Problem / Context
-Deciding on a version number scheme wastes time.
-Using a non-standard scheme confuses anyone using your package.
-### Recommended solution
-Use [Semantic Versioning](http://semver.org/) (a.k.a. semver).
-Here are the most important bits to get started:

-> Given a version number MAJOR.MINOR.PATCH, increment the:
->
-> 1. MAJOR version when you make incompatible API changes,
-> 2. MINOR version when you add functionality in a backwards-compatible manner, and
-> 3. PATCH version when you make backwards-compatible bug fixes.
->
-> How should I deal with revisions in the 0.y.z initial development phase?
->
-> The simplest thing to do is start your initial development release at 0.1.0 and then increment the minor version for each subsequent release.
->
-> How do I know when to release 1.0.0?
->
-> If your software is being used in production, it should probably already be 1.0.0.
-If you have a stable API on which users have come to depend, you should be 1.0.0.
-If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

 ## Native modules & Windows
 ### Problem / Context
 Some npm packages do not install on Windows because they contain non-JavaScript code.
 You will see errors related to `node-gyp` when you try to install them.